The Importance of Supporting Local Businesses

 Local Restaurants Care More

 When push comes to shove, there are plenty of compelling reasons to support local businesses.
-However, they all boil down to the same thing: local businesses creates a better, stronger community for you and your neighbors to live in.
+However, they all boil down to the same thing: local businesses create a better, stronger community for you and your neighbors to live in.
 We, at Promotion LA, are a digital marketing agency devoted to being a local business advocate and help to expand our clients’ brand through social media, website development, and SEO, among others.
-Our approach is to elevate our clients’ identity and integrate it to the community through the digital landscape.
+Our approach is to elevate our clients’ identities and integrate them into the community through the digital landscape.
 We only care about supporting local businesses and pushing them forward.
-Contact us at 310-405-7598 to learn more of what we can do for you.
+Contact us at 310-405-7598 to learn more about what we can do for you.